pingcap/style-guide/src/rust/naming.md

 # Naming

+Prefer meaningful names to short names.

 ## Casing

 * Types and traits: `UpperCamelCase`,
 * Enum variants: `UpperCamelCase`,
+  - Do not prefix with the enum name, e.g., `Some` not `OptionSome`,
 * Struct fields: `snake_case`,
 * Function and method names: `snake_case`,
 * Local variables: `snake_case`,